top of page

 Step 2: Salary Sacrifice into Pension

-Combined with a 5% employer contribution, (5% of £250,000 = £12,500), we agreed a gross salary sacrifice contribution of £47,500, this meant they hit the full £60,000 annual pension allowance.
+Combined with a 5% employer contribution (5% of £250,000 = £12,500), we agreed a gross salary sacrifice contribution of £47,500.
+This meant they used the full annual pension allowance available to them (up to £60,000, depending on tapering and individual circumstances).

 This move:

-• Reduced their taxable income
+• Reduced their taxable income at their marginal rate

 Step 3: Tapping into Unused Pension Allowances